expertofvision/ecs521u-labs/lab-2/Lab2.md

 2. Go to the definition of `redraw` function.

-3. Add the following lines to get the CSS width and height of the canvas and scale it using the variable defined in the previous step.
+3. Add the following lines to get the CSS width and height of the canvas and scale it using the variable defined in the previous step[\[2\]](https://medium.com/wdstack/fixing-html5-2d-canvas-blur-8ebe27db07da).

 ```
 let style_width = +getComputedStyle(bg_canvas).getPropertyValue("width").slice(0, -2) * scale;